miguelmar21/blue-ocean/README.md

 <br>

 **STEP TWO:** Install dependencies using node package manager.
-  > npm install (you may need to run npm install --peer-legacy-deps if first installation fails)
+  > npm install (you may need to run npm install --legacy-peer-deps if first installation fails)

 <br>